lindaprotocol/documentation-en/docs/mechanism-algorithm/resource.md

 ## Introduction to the Resource Model

-The TRON network's core system resources consist of three components: TRON Power (TP), Bandwidth, and Energy.
+The LINDA network's core system resources consist of three components: LINDA Power (LP), Bandwidth, and Energy.
 Their definitions and functions are as follows:

-  - **TRON Power (TP):** Used exclusively for voting for Super Representatives (SRs) and Super Representative Partners.
-It serves as the credential for users to participate in network governance and is obtained by staking TRX.
+  - **LINDA Power (LP):** Used exclusively for voting for Super Representatives (SRs) and Super Representative Partners.
+It serves as the credential for users to participate in network governance and is obtained by staking LIND.
   - **Bandwidth:** Measures the byte size of a transaction on the blockchain.
 Every type of transaction, from a simple transfer to a contract interaction, must consume Bandwidth.
-  - **Energy:** Measures the computational resources consumed by the TRON Virtual Machine (TVM) to execute a smart contract.
+  - **Energy:** Measures the computational resources consumed by the LINDA Virtual Machine (LVM) to execute a smart contract.
 It can be understood as a "CPU processing fee."
 Energy is only consumed when deploying or triggering a smart contract.

-## TRON Power (TP)
+## LINDA Power (LP)

-Before voting for Super Representatives, an account must first acquire TRON Power (TP).
+Before voting for Super Representatives, an account must first acquire LINDA Power (LP).

-  * **How to Obtain:** When you stake TRX for either Bandwidth or Energy, you simultaneously receive an equivalent amount of TRON Power.
-This is the only way to get TP.
-For staking instructions, refer to the [Staking on TRON](#staking-on-tron) section.
+  * **How to Obtain:** When you stake LIND for either Bandwidth or Energy, you simultaneously receive an equivalent amount of LINDA Power.
+This is the only way to get LP.
+For staking instructions, refer to the [Staking on LINDA](#staking-on-linda) section.
-  * **Conversion Ratio:** The staking-to-TP ratio is 1:1.
-Staking 1 TRX grants you 1 TP.
+  * **Conversion Ratio:** The staking-to-LP ratio is 1:1.
+Staking 1 LIND grants you 1 LP.
-  * **Accumulation:** You can stake TRX in multiple, separate transactions.
-The TP acquired from all stakes is automatically added to your account's total TP pool.
+  * **Accumulation:** You can stake LIND in multiple, separate transactions.
+The LP acquired from all stakes is automatically added to your account's total LP pool.
-  * **Querying:** You can check your account's total and used TP at any time using the `wallet/getaccountresource` API endpoint.
+  * **Querying:** You can check your account's total and used LP at any time using the `wallet/getaccountresource` API endpoint.

 ## Bandwidth